pixeloven/pixeloven/docusaurus/docs/integration/file-system-and-structure.md

+---
+id: file-system-and-structure
-# File System and Structure
+title: File System and Structure
+---

 General overview of PixelOven's file structure and recommended application structure for projects using our CLI.

 ## Table of Contents